makeproaudio/node-keytar/README.md

 ## Supported versions

-Each release of `keytar` includes prebuilt binaries for the versions of Node and Electron that are actively supported by these projects.
+Each release of `@makepro-x/keytar` includes prebuilt binaries for the versions of Node and Electron that are actively supported by these projects.
 Please refer to the release documentation for [Node](https://github.com/nodejs/Release) and [Electron](https://electronjs.org/docs/tutorial/support) to see what is supported currently.

 ## Bindings from other languages